The AK74U: Russia’s Compact Assault Rifle

 Special Forces

-Spetsnaz still employ the AK-74U alongside newer specialized firearms to provide potent CQB capability.
+Spetsnaz still employs the AK-74U alongside newer specialized firearms to provide potent CQB capability.

 Secondary Weapon